GreenSaladLeaf/Bike-Share/README.md

 |--- |--- |--- |
 |1	|65.48 |34.52|

-- type of bikes prefer between member and casual
+- Members account for 65.48% of all trips, while casual riders account for 34.52%.

+### Preferred Bike Types by Rider Type
+The following query explores bike preferences among members and casual riders:
 ```sql
 SELECT DISTINCT
   rideable_type,